USEPA/CMAQ/README.md

 ```

 ## Switching branches to 5.2_DDM-3D within an existing local CMAQ Repository
-#check on the current status of their repository
+Check on the current status of your repository

 ```
 git status